valttteri/DungeonGenerator/documents/testing_document.md

 #### Instructions for running the tests

-The tests can be done by installing modules Unittest and Coverage and configuring VSCode's testing window to include every file starting with "test_".
 1. Clone the repository and navigate to the root
 ```
 ~/ $ git clone https://github.com/valttteri/Tiralabra.git